 - What other drugs will affect belladonna (Belladonna Tincture)?

 - Where can I get more information (Belladonna Tincture)?

 What is belladonna (Belladonna Tincture)?

-Belladonna may also be used for purposes other than those listed in this medication guide.
+Belladonna may also be used for purposes not listed in this product guide.

 What are the possible side effects of belladonna (Belladonna Tincture)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 - severe diarrhea or severe constipation;